Abeer Odeh: Career and activism

 Odeh held multiple senior management positions within the private sector and with donor agencies.
-She worked as an Auditor in the public sector from 1987 till 1995.
-Odeh worked as a Project Director at the World Bank from 1998 till 2000.
-From 2001 till 2009, she worked as Chief Financial Analyst at USAID in the West Bank and Gaza.
-She spent six years working as the Chief Executive Officer for the Palestine Capital Markets Authority (PCMA) (from 2009 till 2015).
+She worked as an Auditor in the public sector from 1987 to 1995.
+Odeh worked as a Project Director at the World Bank from 1998 to 2000.
+From 2001 to 2009, she worked as Chief Financial Analyst at USAID in the West Bank and Gaza.
+She spent six years working as the Chief Executive Officer for the Palestine Capital Markets Authority (PCMA) (from 2009 to 2015).
 In 2015, she was appointed the Minister of National Economy in Palestine, becoming the first woman to serve in this position.
 She served as Minister of National Economy three years.
-Currently, she is the ambassador of the State of Palestine to Italy, since 2019.
+Currently, she is the ambassador of Palestine to Italy, since 2019.

 As a Minister, she chaired the Palestinian Investment Promotion Agency (PIPA), Palestine Industrial Estates and the Free Zones Authority (PIEFZA), and the Palestine Standards Institute (PSI).
 Odeh is an advocate for Palestinian rights.
 As Ambassador from Palestine to Italy, Odeh released a statement calling for international support of Palestinian rights.
 In it, she highlighted Palestine's peaceful efforts to resist, but also noted that it is "understandable for an oppressed people to try to exercise their right to self-defense" (translated from Italian).